 That is not to say it hasn’t had a rough history with iOS with all the lagging and crashing.
 Albeit, with evolving updates to both iOS and Gboard, the keyboard has improved and now it’s on par with the default one.

-Although, what these keyboards lose in emoji, make up for it in one-handed typing.
-For starters, Gboard has swipe functionality which is a major help while you’re vigorously typing.
-It also has a one-sided keyboard feature which shifts the keyboard to fit one side of the screen.
-This feature, however, is most beneficial to users with phones that have huge screens so that they can easily type with just one hand.
+Like emoji search, Gboard was the first to gain swipe functionality which is a major help while you’re vigorously typing.
+It also has a one-sided keyboard feature that shifts the keyboard to fit one side of the screen.
+This feature, however, is most beneficial to users with plus-sized iPhones having huge screens so that they can easily type with just one hand.

-Swipe functionality aside, the default iOS keyboard also has the same one-handed typing feature, which by the way, is much more pleasant to type on due to the adequate key travel.
-You know what?
+The default iOS keyboard also has the same one-handed typing feature, which by the way, is slightly more pleasant to type on due to the adequate key travel.

 Gboard vs iOS Keyboard: Features

-Gboard is probably the only keyboard which has almost all features built in.
-It has swipe functionality, haptic feedback, 3D touch support to move the cursor between sentences, multiple theme support, and built-in GIF support.
+Gboard is probably the only keyboard that has almost all features built-in.
+It has swipe functionality, haptic feedback, multiple theme support, and built-in GIF support.

 Well, these are only the basic ones.
-Delving into the craziness of Google’s keyboard, you get Google search, native YouTube video sharing, Google’s translate in the keyboard itself, and more.
+Delving into the craziness that is Google’s keyboard, you get Google search, native YouTube video sharing, Google’s translate in the keyboard itself, and more.

 These additional features are not principal to the chat experience because there are only so many instances in a chat that require using these features.
-Normally, you’d just chat using plain words and iOS’ default keyboard is the best contender in that space while Google’s keyboard errs a lot.
+Normally, you’d find yourself just chatting with plain words.

 Gboard vs iOS Keyboard: Design